OmarGhayad/My-Portfolio/README.md

 Equipped with hands-on skills in routing, switching, and troubleshooting, alongside a strong foundation in network security principles.
 Proficient in leveraging Microsoft and Cisco technologies, in addition to scripting with Python and SQL to address complex technical challenges.
 I am dedicated to protecting digital infrastructures and finding innovative solutions to the challenges around us.
 </p>

 ---

-### 💼 Experience

-**IT Specialist Intern @ Authority of the Ministry of Agriculture** *📅 January 2022 - November 2023*

-- [cite_start]Configured, maintained, and troubleshooted hardware and software systems to ensure seamless organizational operations[cite: 14].
-- [cite_start]Managed network connectivity by linking devices to the internal server, performing regular updates, and enhancing system security and efficiency[cite: 15].

----